The study area includes the downtown and waterfront areas. View Study area map.

 A parking study looked at how much parking is available, how much is needed, and how well parking spaces are being used in a certain area.
 The study helps the Town address common challenges.
 While it may not fix every small parking problem, it creates a plan and provides tools to help manage parking issues in the future.

 RJ Burnside completed their parking study report, which was presented to Council at its November 5, 2025 meeting.
-There will be a staff report presented to Town Council for consideration in spring 2026.
+A staff report was presented to Town Council for consideration on April 8, 2026.

 Frequently Asked Questions